 It’s very easy to do.
 Just remember to arm yourself with a towel and a container to catch any excess water that may leak from the drain whilst you access it.
 Some drain trap doors simply pop off with a little force, others may require a flat-head screwdriver to pry it open.

-If you have lost the manufacturer’s manual, search for the manual on the Internet, as it may be available online.
-Otherwise ring the manufacturer and ask whether it is available online or for instructions on how to access the drain tap.
+If you've lost the manufacturer’s manual, search for it online as it may be available.
+Otherwise ring the manufacturer and ask whether the manual is available on their website or for instructions on how to access the drain tap.

 Tips to keep your front loader in good nick